tiredofit/docker-restic/README.md

 ```

 ### Manual Backups
 Manual Backups can be performed by entering the container and typing `backup-now`.
-This will execute all the backups that are scheduled by means of the `BACKUPXX_` variables.
+This will execute all the backup tasks that are scheduled by means of the `BACKUPXX_` variables.
 Alternatively if you wanted to execute a job on its own you could simply type `backup01-now` (or whatever your number would be).
+There is no concurrency, and jobs will be executed sequentially.

+### Manual Cleanup
+Manual Cleanup can be performed by entering the container and typing `cleanup-now`.
+This will execute all the cleanup tasks that are scheduled by means of the `CLEANUPXX_` variables.
+Alternatively if you wanted to execute a job on its own you could simply type `cleanup01-now` (or whatever your number would be).
+There is no concurrency, and jobs will be executed sequentially.

 ### Manual Checks
-Manua Checks can be performed by entering the container and typing `check-now`.
-This will execute all the backups that are scheduled by means of the `CHECKXX_` variables.
+Manual Checks can be performed by entering the container and typing `check-now`.
+This will execute all the check tasks that are scheduled by means of the `CHECKXX_` variables.
 Alternatively if you wanted to execute a job on its own you could simply type `check01-now` (or whatever your number would be).
+There is no concurrency, and jobs will be executed sequentially.

+### Manual Inventory
+Manual Inventory can be performed by entering the container and typing `inventory-now`.
+This will execute all the prune tasks that are scheduled by means of the `INVENTORYXX_` variables.
+Alternatively if you wanted to execute a job on its own you could simply type `inventory01-now` (or whatever your number would be).
+There is no concurrency, and jobs will be executed sequentially.

 ### Manual Prune
-Manual Backups can be performed by entering the container and typing `prune-now`.
-This will execute all the backups that are scheduled by means of the `PRUNEXX_` variables.
+Manual Pruning can be performed by entering the container and typing `prune-now`.
+This will execute all the prune tasks that are scheduled by means of the `PRUNEXX_` variables.
 Alternatively if you wanted to execute a job on its own you could simply type `prune01-now` (or whatever your number would be).
+There is no concurrency, and jobs will be executed sequentially.

 ### Creating Server Users and Passwords
 Use the `server-user` command: